amanrajputar7/Hospital-managment/README.md

 ## Description

-Built with Next.js and TypeScript, this Healthcare Patient Management System is a modern web application that enables patients to book appointments with doctors and provides administrators with tools to manage appointments efficiently.
+Built with Next.js and TypeScript, this Hospital Patient Management System is a modern web application that enables patients to book appointments with doctors and provides administrators with tools to manage appointments efficiently.
 The system includes features like SMS notifications, file uploads, and performance monitoring.

 ## Tech Stack